tari-labs/tari-university/rgb-introduction/PITCHME.md

 - A new better proposal for blockchain-based asset management standard.
 - Meet the market requirements for standardization, auditability, blindness, independence.
-- Try and stay in Layer 2 oscalability / fungibility strategies.
+- Try and stay in Layer 2 scalability / fungibility strategies.
 - Leverage as much as possible from the current Bitcoin infrastructure.
 - Particular focus is paid to Lightning Network.
 - The protocol proposal will contain an additional, specific and native “layer 2” solution based on the "Proofmarshal" idea